Automatic Dependent Surveillance–Broadcast (ADS-B) is an aircraft surveillance system.

 The CAA rule change to make ADS-B mandatory for all aircraft in all controlled airspace has now been confirmed.
 All aircraft operating in controlled airspace beyond 31 December 2022 must transmit ADS-B data that meets minimum performance requirements.

-For more information on what is required to comply with the confirmed mandate see the New Southern Sky website(external link).
+For more information on what is required to comply with the confirmed mandate see ADS-B in New Zealand(external link) or the ADS-B website(external link).

 How to get ADS-B installed on your aircraft(external link)